 In turn, this makes it less likely for your piriformis muscle to irritate the sciatic nerve that runs just underneath it and relieve sciatic pain.

 Step 4: Inflammation Reduction

-You know I’m not a fan of runners and pain relievers, instead my focus is on how we can reduce inflammation to help the body heal.
+You know I’m not a fan of runners and pain relievers, they cause you to do too much or damage the liver.
+Instead my focus is on how we can reduce inflammation to help the body heal.